coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 # Embedding 3D content

-Here's an ascii representation of a 3D scene-graph with 3D objects `◻` which embeds remote & local 3D objects `◻` (without) using queries:
+Here's an ascii representation of a 3D scene-graph with 3D objects `◻` which embeds remote & local 3D objects `◻` with/out using queries:

 ```
   +--------------------------------------------------------+  +-------------------------+